Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/owner-contribution-flow.md

 To receive notifications within a repository, you must be **Watching** that repository.
 When you are **watching** a repository, you will be notified any time you are @mentioned or whenever a conversation you are participating in is updated.

-To watch the AVM repository, visit the [AVM repo's main page](https://github.com/Azure/bicep-registry-modules), click the **Watch** button in the top-right of the page, then select **Participating and @mentions.** Optionally, if you would like to be notified for *all activity* within the repository, you can select **All Activity.**
+To watch the AVM repository, visit the [AVM repository main page](https://github.com/Azure/bicep-registry-modules), click the **Watch** button in the top-right of the page, then select **Participating and @mentions.** Optionally, if you would like to be notified for *all activity* within the repository, you can select **All Activity.**

 <img src="/Azure-Verified-Modules/img/contribution/gh_watch.png" alt="GitHub Notifications Page." width=100%>